BRICS ACADEMIC FORUM

 • 12:00 - 13:00

-Special Session of the Russian Energy Agency by Ministry of Energy of Russia “BRICS Energy Research Cooperation Platform”
+Special Session of the Russian Energy Agency by the Ministry of Energy of the Russian Federation “BRICS Energy Research Cooperation Platform”

 Moderator: Olga YUDINA (Russia), Russian Senior Energy Official in BRICS; Director of International Affairs, Russian Energy Agency by Ministry of Energy of Russia